 3. Proper Spectrum

 In an earlier blog post (Daylight, A Powerful ally for our Health!), we spoke about the growing understanding of the “non-visual” effects associated with light.
 This is largely about how different spectrums of light have non-visual properties that have been shown to impact peoples’ health and wellbeing.
-Like glare, this is a complex issue deserving of its own attention.
+Like glare, this is a complex issue.
 The point here is that light quality needs to consider how different spectrums of light, at different times of day, impact people.
 So, “proper spectrum” is time dependent, not a single value.
 Our understanding of these impacts is still maturing, but no discussion of daylight quality is complete without considering it.

 4. Subjective Preference

 Quality cannot be determined by metrics and models alone.
-Daylight quality, like quality of other goods and services, is subjective.
+Daylight quality is subjective.
 No amount of data showing a space has quality daylight will convince people who feel it’s too dim, too bright, full of glare etc. It is true that the goal of various daylight models and metrics is to try and serve as accurate predictors of perceived quality, and some are even informed by human research in this area.
 The reason why this merits listing on its own is to reinforce the point that we can’t forget about people.
 Assessing the real world impact on human beings needs to be a critical part of any approach to delivering quality daylight.